 Please note that deletions are disabled by default to prevent any unwanted removal of data.
 You will need to enable them if you do wish to remove this data from your Active Directory.

-Synchronise and start to begin the synchronisation and update the Active Directory with the details from the SQL Table.
+Synchronise and start to begin the synchronisation and update Active Directory with your SQL data.

 Once the Synchronise has been completed.
 You can run the compare again to make sure that there are no updates left to make.